Unbreathable/elfhunt/README.md

-## Vampires: An event game mode
+## Elfhunt: An event game mode

-This is an event game mode for made for an event with me and my friends.
-Most of the code is just thrown together and there will likely be a lot of bugs.
-But that's just the nature of these events.
-You can download a full server template with everything set up directly from Releases.
-Have fun!
+This is an event game mode made for a private event.
+Please expect bugs and issues if you try it out.
+Once the event has been held, a server, together with the map, will be uploaded to the Releases page here on GitHub.
+Please download the server if you want to try out this game for yourself and I hope you have fun with it!